 High-resolution CT grading of tibial stress reactions in distance runners

-Two articles on PainSci cite Gaeta 2006: 1.
+Two pages on PainSci cite Gaeta 2006: 1.
 Shin Splints Treatment, The Complete Guide 2.
-Repetitive Strain Injuries Tutorial
+Guide to Repetitive Strain Injuries

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.